IDCubed/oms-docs/sources/tutorials/gps_demo.rst

 .. code:: bash

-   curl -i -H "Authorization: Bearer INSERT_TOKEN_HERE" https://HOST.DOMAIN.TLD/Proximity/proximity/
+   oms% curl -i -H "Authorization: Bearer INSERT_TOKEN_HERE" https://HOST.DOMAIN.TLD/Proximity/proximity/

 The response body should look like this if you're close to the reference point: